How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 MCP is an open protocol, developed by Anthropic, that allows AI models to connect to external tools and data sources through standardised "servers."
 Think of it like USB-C for AI — a common interface that lets Claude plug into virtually any system.

 This is extraordinarily powerful — and that power is exactly why it demands proper governance.
 An MCP server that has been tampered with, misconfigured, or simply too permissive can become a vector for data exfiltration or unauthorised system access.
+And right now, most organisations have no visibility into what their MCP servers are doing at all.

 The Core Security Risks

-Before looking at controls, it's worth naming the specific threats:
+Before looking at controls, it's worth naming the specific threats.

 Overly permissive MCP servers.
 An MCP server with broad filesystem or API access means Claude (and by extension the user) can touch far more than they should.
 Least-privilege is just as important here as anywhere else.